david-mkl/htmltomd/README.md

 ## Default Conversions

-`html-to-md` will search for the elements below and convert them to markdown format.
+`htmltomd` will search for the elements below and convert them to markdown format.

 |  | From | To |
 | --- | --- | --- |